A Brief Overview of English Grammar

 Infinitive, gerund, participle

 All verbs, except modal verbs, have four verbal forms: the infinitive, the gerund, the present participle, and the past participle.
 These verbal forms are called verbals or non-finite forms of the verb.
+(Forms and functions of infinitives, gerunds, and participles are described more fully in the articles The Infinitive, The Gerund and The Participle in the section Grammar.)

 The infinitive is the base form of the verb plus the particle "to": to read, to go, to jump.
 The infinitive loses the particle "to" after modal verbs.
 Compare: